mach-composer/mach-composer-cli/docs/src/prerequisites/gcp.md

 - [ ] Add support in MACH yaml to support GCP cloud
 - [ ] Add terraform templates to MACH composer, to support GCP resources
-- [ ] Reference implementation of a CloudRun serverless function
 - [ ] Implement routing using Google API Gateway
+- [ ] Reference implementation of a CloudRun/CloudFunctions serverless function
 - [ ] Base Google Cloud account setup where the architecture runs in
 - [ ] Ideally: extend component bootstrapper and component cookiecutter to include Google Cloud setup